sezilla/S-AIMS/README.md

 Take advantage of training and development opportunities.
 Treat everyone with respect and comply with anti-discrimination laws and policies.
 Engage in charitable and community service activities and reflect positively on the company.
 Report any misconduct or violations of this code of conduct to your supervisor or HR department.
-The company will not tolerate retaliation against employees who report misconduct in good faith.
+The company will not tolerate retaliation against employees who report misconduct in good faith...